hiowenluke/booms/README.md

 ### Server

 It can be omitted if it is the default value as below.
-See [demo file](./examples/server2/index.js) to learn more.
+See [demo file](./examples/server2/index.js).

 ```js
 const booms = require('booms');